Yousefx10/HTML-App-Inventor/project/notes.md

 <summary>Click To View</summary>

-- Add Screen Properties To The Timeline.
+- Add Screen Properties To The Timeline.[DONE]

-- Allow To Change Screen Properties Like Background Color.
+- Allow To Change Screen Properties Like Background Color.[DONE]

 - Add text in kit_space to know the selected kit is related to which screen.